Greg Adams (writer)

 Adams wrote over 1,000 album reviews and artist biographies for AMG and contributed to 10 books in the AllMusic series, in addition to writing liner notes for and/or producing over 60 releases on record labels such as Bear Family, Collectors' Choice Music, ERIC Records, Omni Recording Company, Bloodshot Revival, Soundies, Hit Parade, and Complete 60s.
-From 2000-2008 he hosted Rhythm Ranch, a thematic oldies radio program on WFHB.
+From 2000 to 2008 he hosted Rhythm Ranch, a thematic oldies radio program on WFHB.

 Adams conducted pop singer Georgia Gibbs' last interview, which was published on the Eric Records website.